deepankarck2/Netflix-Top-Content/README.md

 ![home](/images/image6.png)
 ![home](/images/image9.png)

+## Creators
+* **Deepankar Chakraborty -** Our platform presents two distinct pages to list the top 10 movies and TV shows, giving our users a quick overview of what's trending on Netflix.
+* **Hyemin Shin -** Our platform presents two distinct pages to list the top 10 movies and TV shows, giving our users a quick overview of what's trending on Netflix.
+* **Top 10 Movies & TV Shows:** Our platform presents two distinct pages to list the top 10 movies and TV shows, giving our users a quick overview of what's trending on Netflix.
 ## Features
 * **Top 10 Movies & TV Shows:** Our platform presents two distinct pages to list the top 10 movies and TV shows, giving our users a quick overview of what's trending on Netflix.